jinleiphys/COLOSS/README.md

 - nlbeta(real*8): beta parameter in F. PEREY and B. BUCK's nonlocal form of OMP

 ## Output description
-- fort.1: the local copy of the input file
+- fort.1: The local copy of the input file
+- fort.2: The table of all the angular momentum channles consided in the calculation.
 - fort.10: The scaled Lagrange-Laguerre mesh points and weights
 - fort.60: The S-matrices for different angular momentum channels
 - fort.61: The nuclear scattering amplitudes for different angular momentum channels